warlock39/webserverlog/README.md

             - { queryParam: until, fieldName: datetime, operator: lt }
 ```

-Filter - is something, that allows to filter results by field value with help of different operators.
+Filter is something that allows to filter results by field value using different operators.
-You can specify only db table field name as filter in config, in this case queryParam property will be equal to
+You can specify only db table field name as a filter in config, in this case queryParam property will be equal to
 field name, and operator by default is eq.
 Currently next operators is supported (but easily can be extended):